Product Name: Pulse jet bag filter/pulse jet baghouse

 Air Volume: 2160 ~ 20800 m3/h

 The pulse jet bag filter, which is also called a pulse jet baghouse, is a type of highly efficient reverse jet dust collector equipment developed from the design of traditional bag filters.
 It is especially good at collecting tiny dry non-fibrous particulates, which makes it an indispensable device for controlling air pollution in many industries.
-It is widely used in cement plants, steel mills, power plants, mines, and other fields.
+It is widely used in cement plants, grinding plants, steel mills, power plants, mines, and other fields.

 As the result of continuous development of the dust removal process, the pulse jet bag filter integrates advantages of all kinds of reverse jet filters, including large air processing capacity, high dust collecting efficiency, simple structure, high filtration rate, and long service life, etc., and at the same time overcomes the shortcomings of traditional bag filters, such as insufficient cleaning intensity and uneven distribution of inlet and outlet air.

 Pulse jet bag filters and electrostatic precipitators (ESP) are both dust collectors that are often used in cement plants.
 These two dust collectors have their own advantages and disadvantages.
 You may choose the appropriate one according to your own production needs.
 Whether you choose bag filters or electrostatic precipitators, AGICO has the ability to provide you with the best quality dust collector solutions.

 Compared with ESPs, pulse jet bag filters have the following advantages:

 - Bag filters have extremely high dust removal efficiency which can reach 99.99%;

 - Their dust removal efficiency will not be affected by the electrical resistivity, concentration, and particle size of the dust air;

 - Pulse jet baghouses adopt compartment structures, they can be overhauled in turn without affecting the operation of production equipment.